 This caters for both British and international students from Foundation 2 (Reception) to Year 11 and leads up to British-based examinations (GCSE/IGCSE).
 It covers the age range of three to 16 years old.
 Traditionally, this is then followed by the study of the General Certificate of Education (GCE) AS and “A” Levels in the sixth form (sometimes referred to as Key Stage 5), which is Years 12 and 13.

 The American education system differs from the British Curriculum where the grading is concerned.
 Programmes offered range from pre-school to high school education (post-secondary).
-The table below illustrates the different stages.

 Australian primary and secondary curriculums offer study places to Australian expatriates as well as international students.
 Students are prepared to sit for two public examinations, at Year 10 and Year 12.
 Upon passing the public examinations, they will be awarded with the School Certificate (SC) at Year 10 and the Higher School Certificate (HSC) at Year 12 matriculation.